dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-19-The-Hunt-For-Rimini-Riddle.md

 So how does this all add up?
 What are the personalities of the three main characters?
 Why is this house called the Rimini house?
-[10] And why did the Irish Times shit all over what looked to be a fucking theatrical adaptation back in the day?
+[10] And why did the Irish Times trash what looked to be a theatrical adaptation back in the day?
 [6]

 Yeah that’s the thing.
 Nobody knows anything about it.
 ‘Cause the show’s lost.
 Most of the info we have is about the show's actors and actresses.
 Which is why I decided to research whoever had their names on RTE’s website in relation to the show.